sketch-hq/SketchAPI/docs-website/pages/app.md

 permalink: /app

 layout: single-page
+excerpt: Use the sketch:// URL schema to open documents in Sketch already focused on specific layers or with a specified zoom level.
 ---

 You can integrate Sketch into your app or worflow using the `sketch://` URL scheme.
 You can even open documents in Sketch already focused on specific layers or with a specified zoom level.